E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Experiments

 Next we analyze the empirical power across the same datasets and tasks (Figure \ref{fig:type1}, bottom).
-Power measures the true positive rate at a given $\alpha$.
 That is, power is the rate at which unsuccessful trajectories (``alternative") are indeed flagged as unsuccessful.
-Across all datasets and all $\alpha$s, e-valuator with the PAC threshold provides greatest power among methods that achieve empirical false alarm rates less than $\alpha$ (Figure \ref{fig:type1}, top, red).
+Across all datasets and all $\alpha$s, e-valuator achieves the highest power among methods that achieve empirical false alarm rates less than $\alpha$.

-In those instances where the calibrated (or raw) verifier provides better power, it is at the cost of inflated false alarm rate.
-For instance, in HotpotQA, at $\alpha=0.5$, the calibrated verifier provides a power of 0.84 but inflates the false alarm rate to 0.61, well above the desired level, while empirical \textit{e-valuator} provides a power of 0.81 and controls the false alarm rate at 0.48, and \textit{E-valuator} ($1/\alpha$ threshold) also provides strong power at 0.62 while controlling the false alarm rate at 0.21, well below $\alpha=0.5$.
+In those instances where the competing methods provide better power, it is at the cost of an inflated false alarm rate.
+For instance, in HotpotQA, at $\alpha=0.4$, the raw verifier provides a power of 0.84 but inflates the false alarm rate to 0.60.
+Similarly, randomized Ville has a power of 0.84 at the cost of a false alarm rate of 0.41.

+In contrast, \textit{e-valuator} provides a power of 0.78 \textit{and} controls the false alarm rate at 0.31.
+The PAC verifier successfully controls the false alarm rate (0.12) at the cost of substantially less power (0.36).
+The PAC verifier results confirm that PAC thresholding alone (without the density ratio statistic) is insufficient: it controls FAR but achieves lower power, demonstrating that log-optimality is useful for detecting unsuccessful trajectories effectively.
+These findings hold true across datasets.
+Similar plots comparing false alarm rate control and power are available in Appendix \ref{sec:more_results} for the MMLU-Pro, AIME, and GSM8k datasets.